lamhq/tech-notes/elasticsearch/5-searching-data.md

 ## Run a search

+You can use the [search API](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/search-search.html) to search and aggregate data stored in Elasticsearch data streams or indices.
+The API’s query request body parameter accepts queries written in Query DSL.

 A search consists of one or more queries that are combined and sent to Elasticsearch.
 Documents that match a search’s queries are returned in the _hits_, or _search results_, of the response.

-You can use the [search API](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/search-search.html) to search and aggregate data stored in Elasticsearch data streams or indices.
-The API’s query request body parameter accepts queries written in Query DSL.

-The following request searches `my-index-000001 `using a `match` query.
-This query matches documents with a `user.id` value of `kimchy`.
+_Example: Search documents with a `user.id` value of `kimchy` of index `my-index-000001`_

 ```json
 GET /my-index-000001/_search